Sensirion/arduino-upt-i2c-auto-detection/README.md

-# Arduino Sensor Auto Detection
+# Arduino Sensirion UPT I2C Auto Detection

 Arduino Library for automatic detection of Sensirion sensors on an I2C Bus.
 It allows for easy read-out of the data of Sensirion Sensors using an ESP32 board.